ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

 #### Uninstalling Z4K

-To uninstall Z4K you must first uninstall the Zerto Kubernetes Manager Proxy site and then uninstall the ZKM site:
+To uninstall Z4K you must first uninstall the ZKM-PX site and then uninstall the ZKM site:

-###### Uninstall Zerto Kubernetes Manager Proxy
+###### Uninstall ZKM-PX

 Get the release name:
 ```